-If you’ve always dreamt of owning your own home, you could find that taking those first steps onto the property ladder are more affordable than you think.
+If you’ve always dreamt of owning your own home, you could find that the cost of being on the property ladder is more affordable than you think.

-New figures compiled by Strata show that buying a home is often cheaper than renting, especially with the government’s Help to Buy scheme.*
+New figures compiled by Strata compare the cost of owning a home to average rental payments over a 60-year period, prove that buying a home is often significantly cheaper over the course of a lifetime than renting - even more so with the government’s Help to Buy

 A closer look at the figures

-Take buying a new home in Leeds as an example.
-Our research shows the average cost of renting a two bedroom home in the city is around £701, but you’d typically pay £586 a month towards paying off a mortgage (10% buyer deposit).
-With a Help to Buy equity loan, you could be paying as little as £453 per month.
+Lifetime renters in the North West will suffer the greatest indifference, spending 314% more than buyers in the same region.
+Take buying a new home in the North West as an example.
+Our research shows the average cost of renting is around £683, but you’d typically pay £440 a month towards paying off a mortgage (15% buyer deposit).

 The benefits of owning your home